Tediace/rust-beginner-guide-code/README.md

 ### Different Type Annotations for other data types
 * Scaler Types
   * Integer Types
   * Floating-Point Types
   * Numeric Operations
   * The Boolean Type
   * The Character Type
 * Compound Types
+  * The Tuple Type
+  * The Array Type

 This Rust code and explanation get reference from https://github.com/rust-lang/book/tree/main/src